C18356933/MusicVisuals/README.md

         }
     }
 ```
-If 5 is pressed it will call the function band1() from the ellipse fun class hence the bf.band1()
+If 5 is pressed it will call the method band1() from the ellipse fun class hence the bf.band1()
 ```Java
 public void band1()
     {